martinbaker/xtextadd/pbase/notes/troubleshooting.md

   <li><a href="#IllegalArgumentException">java.lang.IllegalArgumentException: length -1 is &lt; 0 in TextRegion</a></li>
 </ul>
 <h3><a name="XtextReconcilerJob" id="XtextReconcilerJob"></a>XtextReconcilerJob</h3>
 <p>I sometimes get the following error when editing the DSL source code.
 Although the editor continues to work this needs to be sorted out.
-I assume the 'contentassist' parser in the ui needs to be modified in the same way as the main parser? </p>
+I have reported this bug to Xtext <a href="https://bugs.eclipse.org/bugs/show_bug.cgi?id=455908">here</a>. </p>
 <table border="1">
   <tr>
     <td><pre>!MESSAGE An internal error occurred during: "XtextReconcilerJob".